-ASTM A105 is most commonly used carbon steel material grade that used to manufacture forge piping components such as flange and forged fittings of small diameter piping.
+ASTM A105 is the most commonly used carbon steel material grade that is used to manufacture forge piping components such as flange and forged fittings of small diameter piping.
 This carbon steel material grade is used for ambient- and higher-temperature service in pressure systems.

 Some of the components that are made by ASTM A105 are listed below.

 - Forged Fittings such as Elbow, Tee, Coupling, etc.

 - Pressure vessel forge components such as a self-reinforced nozzle, nozzle neck, etc.

 - As designed by Purchasers